Q and A about the First Year in Engineering

-For physics, the standard courses are Physics 103 (fall) and Physics 104 (spring) but some B.S.E. students might substitute Physics 105-106 or EGR 191 followed by PHY 104.
+For physics, the standard courses are Physics 103 (fall) and Physics 104 (spring) but some B.S.E. students might substitute Physics 105-106 followed by PHY 104.
 In chemistry, the main course is Chem 207, although Chem 201 is also OK.
 Calc depends on where you get placed.
 Math 103 and 104 deal with single-variable calculus, Math 201 with multivariable calc, and Math 202 with linear algebra.
-EGR 192 also covers multivariable calc and leads into Math 202.
 Math 203 is also multivariable calc from a bit more theoretical perspective (more proofs), and Math 204 is a similar treatment of linear algebra.
-There's no advantage from an engineering perspective to taking 203 instead of 201.
-It's more a matter of taste.
-Some students are comfortable with the more theoretical approach, some aren't.
+There’s no advantage from an engineering perspective to taking 203 instead of 201.
+It’s more a matter of taste.
+Some students are comfortable with the more theoretical approach, some aren’t.
 You can figure this out in the first two weeks.
-For the real math fans, there's also Math 217 and 218, very theoretical.
+For the real math fans, there’s also Math 216, 217, and 218, very theoretical.

 I got placed higher than Math 103.
 How much more math do I need to take?

-Since I placed into a 200-level math course, can I just skip math in the fall of freshman year?
+Since I placed into a 200-level math course, can I just skip math in the fall of my first year?

-That's a bad idea, so we will do everything possible to make sure you're taking math from the very start.
-It's in your great interest as a B.S.E. student to get through the math sequence as soon as possible.
-It gives you more flexibility in sophomore year and lets you understand what's going on in your sophomore courses.
-And you won't forget what you learned in high school.
-If you're asking this question, then I detect some ambivalence about math.
-Look, if you eat the lima beans on your plate first, then you can enjoy the mashed potatoes more, and when you're all done with both, then there's dessert.
+That’s a bad idea, so we will do everything possible to make sure you’re taking math from the very start.
+It’s in your greatest interest as a B.S.E. student to get through the math sequence as soon as possible.
+It gives you more flexibility in sophomore year and lets you understand what’s going on in your sophomore courses.
+And you won’t forget what you learned in high school.
+Don’t break your math sequence!

 Why should I take nine courses during my first year?